kalisio/crisis/docs/quickstart/concepts.md

 :::

 The manager of an organisation can:
-  * manage **members** of this organisation,
+  * manage **members** of this organisation (add, remove),
-  * create **groups** within this organisation and manage members of these groups.
+  * manage **groups** of this organisation (create, update, add or remove members, remove).

 The owner can as well detroy the organisation and manage payment means.

 The manager of a group can manage **members** of this group.
-The owner can as well detroy the group.

 ::: tip
-By creating an organisation or a group you become the owner by default but you can share this responsibility with others by assigning them new rights on this organisation or group.
+By creating an organisation you become the owner by default but you can share this responsibility with others by assigning them new rights on this organisation.
 :::

 ### <i class="las la-sitemap"></i> Group